The Importance of Pelvic Health Following Gender Confirmation Surgery.

 Pelvic physical therapy helps restore the muscle and tissue integrity to enhance the recovery process.

 Pelvic health and orthopedic physical therapy after the surgery includes:

 Myofascial release and balance

 Pelvic floor strengthening/lengthening/coordination

-If you are planning, or have undergone gender confirmation surgery, I cannot stress enough how important it is to undergo pelvic health and orthopedic physical therapy.
-If you are local to California, I highly recommend:
+I cannot stress enough how important it is to undergo pelvic health and orthopedic physical therapy.

-To locate a pelvic health therapist elsewhere visit: Women’s Health PT Locator
+Locate a pelvic health therapist near you visit: Women’s Health PT Locator